yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 type: docs
 ---

-Use the following procedure to provision nodes if you set **Manually Provision Nodes** to true in the [on-premises provider configuration](../on-premises/):
+Use the following procedure to manually provision nodes for your [on-premises provider configuration](../on-premises/):

-- If your SSH user has sudo privileges that require a password, perform the **Manual setup with script**.
+- Your [SSH user](../on-premises/#ssh-key-pairs) has sudo privileges that require a password - **Manual setup with script**.
-- If your SSH user does not have sudo privileges at all, perform the **Fully manual setup**.
+- Your SSH user does not have sudo privileges at all - **Fully manual setup**.

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li>